 Functional profiling, is very different from genomic testing which is offered by most medical centers.
 Genomic testing looks for mutations and other changes in each patient's gene makeup that might guide drug selection.
 Although the concept is appealing, in reality, a minority of patients have genetic changes that can be used for therapy.

-Functional profiling is a laboratory technique pioneered by Dr. Robert Nagourney, a leading cancer researcher and founder of Rational Therapeutics, that measures how cancer cells respond when they are exposed to drugs and drug combinations.
+Functional profiling is a laboratory technique pioneered by Dr. Robert Nagourney, founder of Nagourney Cancer Institute, that measures how cancer cells respond when they are exposed to drugs and drug combinations.

 Modern advances in our understanding of cancer biology have shown that cancer cells do NOT grow faster than normal cells, but instead, fail to die.